matloff/regtools/inst/UnbalancedClasses.md

 ### Approach 2:  informal, nonmechanical consideration of the r<sub>i</sub> (favored choice)

-The key point is this:
+The key points are:

+* ROC involves macro-level quantities, TPR and FPR.
+In highly unbalanced settings, we are concerned with the micro-level, rare events where the much smaller class occurs.

-> Mechanical rules are too constraining for many applications.
+* Mechanical rules are too constraining for many applications.

+This latter point is especially relevant.
 Often the required decision is too critical to be left up to a machine.
 For instance, relevant to our fraud example, in [Fraud: a Guide to Its Prevention, Detection and Investigation](https://www.pwc.com.au/consulting/assets/risk-controls/fraud-control-jul08.pdf)